Bayes-Optimal Fair Classification with Multiple Sensitive Features: Introduction

 \section{Introduction}

 Machine learning (ML) models have become integral to decision-making processes in various high-stakes fields, such as credit scoring and criminal justice.
 However, a growing concern has emerged regarding the fairness of these models, particularly with respect to outputs that may disadvantage certain social groups defined by sensitive features such as race, gender, or socio-economic status \citep{barocas2023}.
-Therefore, addressing fairness issues in ML has garnered significant attention \citep{caton2024fairness}.
+Therefore, addressing fairness issues in ML has garnered significant attention \citep{mehrabi2021survey,caton2024fairness}.

 A considerable body of work has focused on fairness in classification settings, where specific groups may experience discrimination due to biased predictions.
-This has led to the formalization of several algorithmic fairness notions, such as \textit{Demographi Parity} \citep{Dwork2012,Corbett2017}, \textit{Equal Opportunity} \citep{Hardt2016}, and \textit{Accuracy Parity} \citep{Zafar2017}.
+This has led to the formalization of several algorithmic fairness notions, such as \textit{Demographi Parity} \citep{Dwork2012}, \textit{Equal Opportunity} \citep{Hardt2016}, and \textit{Accuracy Parity} \citep{Zafar2017}.
 These notions aim to equalize various quantities across different groups.
-While \textit{perfect fairness}—ensuring exactly identical quantities across groups—may entirely eliminate discrimination, it often incurs significant efficiency loss.
-Thus, \textit{approximate fairness} is frequently adopted as a more practical alternative, where fairness level is quantified and limited using approximate measures such as \textit{Mean Difference} \citep{chai2022fairness} and \textit{Mean Ratio} \citep{menon2018} derived from fairness notions.
-See Section \ref{sec:General_Fairness_Measures} for their definitions.
+While \textit{perfect fairness}--ensuring exactly identical quantities across groups--may entirely eliminate discrimination, it often incurs significant efficiency loss and may even be infeasible on finite data \citep{agarwal2018reductions,makhlouf2021machine,Pinzon2022}. {Thus, \textit{approximate fairness} is frequently adopted as a more practical alternative, where fairness level is quantified and limited using approximate measures such as \textit{Mean Difference} \citep{chai2022fairness} and \textit{Mean Ratio} \citep{menon2018} derived from fairness notions.
+See Section \ref{sec:General_Fairness_Measures} for their definitions.}